ietf-wg-acme/acme/draft-ietf-acme-acme.md

 certificates, or the rate at which validation can be requested within a given subtree of the DNS.

+## Server-Side Request Forgery

+Server-Side Request Forgery (SSRF) attacks can arise when an attacker can cause a server to perform HTTP requests to an attacker-chosen URL.
+In the ACME HTTP challenge validation process, the ACME server performs an HTTP GET request to a URL in which the attacker can choose the domain.
+This request is made before the server has verified that the client controls the domain, so any client can cause a query to any domain.

+Some server implementations include information from the validation server's response (in order to facilitate debugging).
+Such implementations enable an attacker to extract this information from any web server that is accessible to the ACME server, even if it is not accessible to the ACME client.

+The risk of SSRF through this channel is limited by the fact that the attacker can only control the domain of the URL, not the path.
+Nonetheless, in order to further limit the SSRF risk, ACME server operators should ensure that validation queries can only be sent to servers on the public Internet, and not, say, web services within the server operator's internal network.
+Since the attacker could make requests to these public servers himself, he can't gain anything extra through an SSRF attack on ACME aside from a layer of anonymization.

 ## CA Policy Considerations